dillionmegida/question-form/README.md

 ...
 ```

-Wherever you query your post, you could add the following: (using the gatsby-starter post query format)
+Wherever you query your post, you could add the following: (the query used here is as shown in [gatsby-starter-blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/))

 ```jsx
 import React from 'react'